-EQ Bank also uses Jira Service Desk to automatically convert incident report tickets into linked issues in Jira Software.
+EQ Bank also uses Jira Service Management to automatically convert incident report tickets into linked issues in Jira Software.
 That way, IT team members don’t have to do it manually, which saves time and reduces the risk of errors.
-Broten says he wants to improve incident management further, and plans to supplement Jira Service Desk with Opsgenie monitoring and alerting tools on a portfolio-by-portfolio basis.
+Broten says he wants to improve incident management further, and plans to supplement Jira Service Management with Opsgenie monitoring and alerting tools on a portfolio-by-portfolio basis.

-Customers often customize their Jira Service Desk implementations with Atlassian Marketplace tools.
+Customers often customize their Jira Service Management implementations with Atlassian Marketplace tools.
 To round out their already powerful functionality, EQ Bank relies on Draw.io, Easy Agile, Software Plant, Comalatech, and SmartBear.

 Dedication to continuous improvement